bitcoin-api/bitcoin-api-full-stack/README.md

 * [AtExchange.io](https://atexchange.io) - Bitcoin Exchange
 * [ProbablyCrypto.com](https://probablycrypto.com) - Bitcoin Casino

 These are password protected.
-Email support@bitcoin-api.io for access.
+Email support@bitcoin-api.io for questions.
 Thank you for your understanding.

 Michael